 Supporting financing rounds is also an important aspect of the work of IT lawyers.
 They are usually deeply involved in the process, from preparing legal documents to negotiating terms with investors.
 They ensure that the interests of the start-up are safeguarded and that the legal requirements are complied with.

 In addition, IT lawyers are frequently involved in the negotiation and drafting of joint venture agreements, M&A transactions and other corporate governance issues.
-These activities require an in-depth understanding of both corporate law and the specific requirements and challenges of the IT industry.
+These activities require an in-depth understanding of both company law and the specific requirements and challenges of the IT sector.

 Whether negotiating a joint venture agreement that protects the interests of all parties or guiding an M&A transaction that takes into account the specifics of the target company’s IT business model, IT lawyers play a critical role.
 They ensure that these agreements are legally sound while meeting the specific requirements of the digital business world.
 Their expertise helps to ensure that the legal framework for the digital economy is stable and reliable.